Marshmeller13/Portfolios-Project/docs/user_stories.md

 2. User can enter text and attempt to log-in
 3. User information is compared to database and login is accepted if found.

+### Generate Resume on Site
+---
+- As someone looking to get my resume out to employers, I want to be able to generate a resume from an online form so that I don’t have to make one myself
+- Priority: 3
+- Time: 3
+- Confirmation: User can create a resume from the online form.

+1. Empty resume form appears
+2. Resume form can be edited.
+3. Resume form can be saved and published when finished.

 ### Upload Projects to Portfolio
 ---
 - As a creator, I want to be able to upload my projects to a portfolio so that future employers can see them so that I won't have to email or physically get one instead.